 Similar to ESOs, Restricted Stock Units (RSUs) are another form of employee compensation that some companies offer.
 RSUs are shares of company stock issued to an employee within the guidelines of a distribution schedule.
 RSUs are often contingent upon reaching certain performance goals or employee tenure.
 Once they vest, a portion of the shares are withheld for taxes (ordinary income), and the employee receives the remaining shares.
 At this point the employee can sell the shares and invest the proceeds in their diversified portfolio.

+We hope that this information has answered the question of, “How do employee stock options work?”
 ESOs and RSUs can be a great addition to your overall compensation package.
 However, they should be evaluated carefully before acting on them.
 It is also important not to simply ignore key dates because you cannot decide what to do with your shares.
 Your personal circumstances, the specific plan available to you, and many other factors need to be addressed before acting on stock options or shares.
-As always, it a good idea to seek assistance from a financial professional about complicated financial matters.
+As always, it a good idea to seek assistance from a financial advisor in Austin about complicated financial matters.

 We are always here to help you with these topics and any other financial questions you that and your family may have.
 Please contact us to schedule a complimentary consultation.